Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Self-intersections of generic immersions and the Kervaire invariant; the problem statement

-Let us remind, that an idea to investigate intersection points in Theorem \ref{77} was communicated to me by A.V.Chernavskii (1996).
+Let us remind, that an idea to investigate intersection points as in Theorem \ref{T11} was communicated to me by A.V.Chernavskii (1996).
 S.A.Melikhov (2005) has noted that a quaternion analogue of the Chernavskii mapping as in Lemma \ref{standQ} is required.
-An idea to make a control as in the formula (\ref{KKin}) and in other analogous formulas was realized after a talk by E.V.Scepin (2004) before his business trip.
-As a conclusion, results was collected-out at the A.S.Mishchenko Seminar in (2008)-(2022).
+An idea to make a $\Z/2$-control as in the formula (\ref{KKin}) was realized after a talk by E.V.Scepin (2004).
+As a conclusion, results was collected-out at the A.S.Mishchenko Seminar in 2008-2024.
+Alexandr S. Mischenko and Th.
+Yu.
+Popelenskii allow discussions, in particular, we will use Popelenskii's formulas in Section \ref{sec8}.